 Skeeter started the Steamboat Ski School, serving as director and owner until 1969.
 She coached the Colorado Junior National Team and the infamous Steamboat Springs Winter Sports Club.
 In 1984, Skeeter was inducted into the Colorado Ski Hall of Fame and went on to receive the Hazie Werner Award in 1989.
 In 2001, Skeeter passed away at the age of 67.
 “Skeeter’s Ice Rink will be a wonderful reminder of her impact on the world of women’s skiing and on Steamboat Resort,” says Marin Franciosi, Communications Manager, Steamboat Resort.

 For the girls from the Steamboat Skating Club, the new rink will set the stage, so to speak, for ice skaters to join the ranks of skiers and visitors from all over the world in the Steamboat tradition of celebrating the spirt and tradition of winter sports.

-All parking lots are intended to remain the same through Winter 2022/23.
+All parking lots are intended to remain the same through 2023 – 2024.
 There will be paid parking at Gondola Square and Ski Time Square, and free parking in the Knoll and Meadows lots, with resort shuttles running daily from Meadows.

 SSRC and Steamboat Springs Redevelopment Authority continue to work on plans for the future of the Transit Center, and we will share more information as it becomes finalized.